PythonBlue/racra-wwise/README.md

 - **normalize** - for undoing realtime automation data and setting the volume to a constant gain between 0 and 1.
 Write in a CAkMusicTrack section in the generated TXTP files
 - **fVolume** - another method of adjusting volume, if realtime automation is not used.
 Write in a CAkMusicSegment

-**Not all sounds specify volume or autmation!
+**Not all sounds specify volume or automation!
 Use at your own risk!**

 ### Example Sound Replacement
 - python sound_replace.py music